Q: Are you a Calexit group?

 Would it give California back the 45% of our territory currently owned by the federal government?
 No.

-Would it provide for universal healthcare, criminal justice reform, and any other number of policies that Californians overwhelmingly support but which were never implemented even with a Democratic president or legislature?
+Would it provide for universal healthcare, criminal justice reform, and any other number of policies that Californians overwhelmingly support but which were never implemented even with a Democratic president or Congress?
 No.